Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional

-I’ve learnt these canvas sewing tips the hard way, when I made myself the rounded top canvas bag mentioned above.
+I’ve learned these canvas sewing tips the hard way, when I made myself the rounded top canvas bag mentioned above.
 I’ve also used canvas fabric in this tutorial for Corded Handles for Bags where I used this canvas fabric.
 It didn’t occur to me that canvas is a totally different type of fabric and sewing canvas with a sewing machine designated for home use needs a little prepping in advance.
 So making the rounded top bag took way longer than I expected.
 Rookie mistake which you won’t do because now you have these easy peasy tips for sewing canvas!

 So if you plan to sew with canvas soon, better take a few moments and get yourself prepared with these tips for sewing with canvas, before starting to work on your project.
 It makes a huge difference, trust me on this one!
 And practice on scrap fabric first, using only a straight stitch until you get familiar with sewing this fabric.